MESSELMIyahya/NoorJs/docs/doc.md

 ##### onInit()

-`onInit` it is a method in the constructor that you can use it to run a function when the component gets initialized and before the initial render and it accepts one param which's the `callback` function that you want to run.
+`onInit` it is a method in the constructor that you can use it to run a function when the component is initialized and before the initial render and it accepts one param which is the `callback` function that you want to run.

 ```jsx
 import { Component,FCRendered } from "@noorjs/core";